Hannnz/Hannnz/README.md

  👀 I’m interested in UX/UI, web and mobile development & gaming industry

-💞️ I’m open for collaboration and commissions, next free spot starting in 25th June 2021
+💞️ I’m open for collaboration and commissions, next free slot opening in 25th June 2021

 📫 Find all my links in [linktree](https://linktr.ee/hvnnvh)